gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## State Machine

-The Crypto Chunk state machine allows the protection engine to have inband or out-of-band key establishment .
-DTLS in SCTP SHALL use inband key establishment, thus the implementation SHALL provide certificates for DTLS and then let the DTLS handshake establish shared keys with the remote peer.
-As soon as the SCTP State Machine enters CRYPT PENDING state, DTLS is responsible for enabling the ENCRYPTED state.
-At the same time DCI shall be initialized to the value zero.
+The Crypto Chunk allows the protection engine to have inband or out-of-band key establishment.
+DTLS in SCTP use inband key establishment, thus the DTLS handshake establish shared keys with the remote peer.
+As soon as the SCTP State Machine enters CRYPT PENDING state, DTLS is responsible for progressing to the ENCRYPTED state when DTLS handshake has completed.
+The DCI counter is initialized to the value zero that is used for the initial DTLS handshake.

 ### CRYPT PENDING state

 When entering PROTECTION PENDING state, DTLS will start the handshake according to {{dtls-handshake}}.

-CRYPTO chunk Handler will use DCI = 0 for the initial DTLS Connection.
-CRYPTO chunk Handler in this state will put DTLS records in Crypto Chunks and deliver to the remote peer.
+CRYPTO chunk Handler will use DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS Connection.
+CRYPTO chunk handler in this state will put DTLS records in CRYPTO chunks and deliver to the remote peer.

 When a successful handshake has been completed, DTLS will inform CRYPTO chunk Handler that will move SCTP State Machine into